-The OpenStudio Application and SketchUp Plug-In are small parts of the larger OpenStudio project.
+The OpenStudio Application and SketchUp Plug-in are small parts of the larger OpenStudio project.
 The project also includes a set of non-graphical components collectively referred to as the OpenStudio SDK (Software Development Kit).
 The SDK provides programmatic access to EnergyPlus inputs and outputs via the OpenStudio Model API (Application Programming Interface), support for scripting and workflow automation via OpenStudio Measures and the OpenStudio CLI (Command Line Interface), prototype building models via the OpenStudio Standards gem, and large-scale simulation on local, cluster, and cloud resources via OpenStudio Server.
 BTO plans to retain the OpenStudio SDK—along with the graphical Parametric Analysis Tool (PAT) and Floorspace.JS geometry widget—within its open-source BEM software portfolio.
+Additionally, the Building Component Library (BCL) will continue to be maintained as a publicly available repository for OpenStudio Measures and other content.
 These components and capabilities benefit BTO and its project and analysis portfolio; they benefit end-users via a growing number of third-party applications and services that build upon them.
 Going forward, BTO will focus on supporting these components and developers who wish to take advantage of them.